Nevada County, California: History

 The Nevada County Narrow Gauge Railroad, built in 1876, was the only railroad in the West that was never robbed, though its primary freight was gold.
 (Builder-owner John Flint Kidder's reputation made it clear that he would personally hunt down and kill anyone who tried.)
 The rail line closed in 1942 and was torn up for scrap.

 In Grass Valley, the historic Holbrooke Hotel opened in 1851 and housed Mark Twain, Bret Harte, and four U.S. Presidents (Ulysses S. Grant, Grover Cleveland, Benjamin Harrison, and James A. Garfield).

 The community of Rough and Ready seceded from the Union for a time and became the Great Republic of Rough and Ready.

 Nevada County is home to the Empire Mine State Historic Park, which is the site of one of the oldest, deepest, and richest gold mines in California.
 The park is in Grass Valley at 10791 East Empire Street.
 In operation for more than 100 years, the mine extracted 5.8 million ounces of gold before it closed in 1956.

-In 1988, the 49er Fire was accidentally started by a homeless and schizophrenic local man near Highway 49.
+In 1988, the 49er Fire was accidentally started near Highway 49 by a homeless local man who was suffering from undiagnosed schizophrenia.
 The fire went on to burn well over 100 homes and more than 33,000 acres in Nevada County.

 The 2001 Nevada County shootings occurred on January 10, 2001, in which Scott Harlan Thorpe murdered three people in a shooting spree.
 Two of the victims were murdered in Nevada City and a third victim was killed in Grass Valley.
 Thorpe was arrested and declared not guilty by reason of insanity.
 He currently resides in Napa State Hospital.